zchee/golang-wiki/Modules.md

 > "Packages intended for public use should try to maintain backwards compatibility as they evolve.
 The Go 1 compatibility guidelines are a good reference here: don't remove exported names, encourage tagged composite literals, and so on.
 If different functionality is required, add a new name instead of changing an old one.
 If a complete break is required, create a new package with a new import path."

-The last sentence is especially important.
+The last sentence is especially important — if you break compatibility, you should change the import path of your package.
 With Go 1.11 modules, that advice is formalized into the _import compatibility rule_:

 > "If an old package and a new package have the same import path,
 > the new package must be backwards compatible with the old package."

 Recall [semantic versioning](https://semver.org/) requires a major version change when a v1 or higher package makes a backwards incompatible change.
-The result of following both the import compatibility rule and semantic versioning is called _semantic import versioning_.
+The result of following both the import compatibility rule and semantic versioning is called _semantic import versioning_, where the major version is included in the import path as the mechanism to ensure any break in compatibility changes the import path as the major version is incremented.

 As a result of semantic import versioning, code opting in to Go modules **must comply with these rules**:
 * Follow [semantic versioning](https://semver.org/) (with tags such as `v1.2.3`).